 - 1 egg beaten together with a fork

-Preheat your oven to 200C and grease a tin big enough to hold all the stuffing balls – I usually use a large cake tin or two smaller ones.
+- Preheat your oven to 200C / 180C fan / gas mark 6 / 400F and grease a tin big enough to hold all the stuffing balls – I usually use a small roasting tin.

-Drizzle about 2 tablespoons of olive oil into a saucepan.
+- Drizzle a tablespoon of olive oil into a saucepan.
 Add the diced onion and put the lid on.
 Cook over a low heat for about 5 minutes, stirring occasionally, until the onion is soft but not brown.

-Meanwhile grate the bread for the breadcrumbs and place in a large bowl.
+- Meanwhile grate the bread for the breadcrumbs and place in a large bowl. (see note)